Gapless spin-liquid phase in an extended spin 1/2 triangular Heisenberg model: Acknowledgements

 \section{Acknowledgements}

-The mVMC codes used for the present computation are based on that first developed by Daisuke Tahara, and that extended by S. M. and Moyuru Kurita.
-To compute the Pfaffian of skew-symmetric matrices, we employ the PFAPACK~\cite{2331130.2331138}.
+The mVMC codes used for the present computation were based on those first developed by Daisuke Tahara and M. I. and those extended by S. M. and Moyuru Kurita.
+To compute the Pfaffian of skew-symmetric matrices, we employed PFAPACK~\cite{2331130.2331138}.
 The authors thank Takahiro Misawa for fruitful discussions.
-This work is financially supported by MEXT HPCI Strategic Programs for Innovative Research (SPIRE) and Computational Materials Science Initiative (CMSI).
-Numerical calculation was partly carried out at the Supercomputer Center, Institute for Solid State Physics, Univ. of Tokyo.
-Numerical calculation was also partly carried out at K computer at RIKEN Advanced Institute for Computational Science (AICS) {under grant number hp120043, hp120283 and hp130007}.
-This work was also supported by Grant-in-Aid for Scientific Research {(No. 22104010, and No. 22340090)} from MEXT, Japan.
+This work was financially supported by MEXT HPCI Strategic Programs for Innovative Research (SPIRE) and Computational Materials Science Initiative (CMSI).
+The numerical calculation was partly carried out at the Supercomputer Center, Institute for Solid State Physics, University of Tokyo.
+The numerical calculation was also partly carried out at K computer at RIKEN Advanced Institute for Computational Science (AICS) under grant numbers hp120043, hp120283, and hp130007.
+This work was also supported by a Grant-in-Aid for Scientific Research (Nos.
+22104010 and 22340090) from MEXT, Japan.